rexcoleman/Data-Science-Model-Selection-in-Cybersecurity/README.md

 **How It Works**: Dyna-Q integrates model-free Q-learning with planning by updating Q-values based on both real and simulated experiences.

+**Cost Function**: The cost function in Dyna-Q is the Temporal Difference (TD) error for updating Q-values, combined with simulated updates using the learned model.

 **Example**: Developing a proactive threat hunting system that uses a model of potential attack paths to plan and execute threat detection strategies.

 ##### Model Predictive Control (MPC)
 **When to Use**: Use MPC for continuous action spaces where the control actions need to be optimized over a prediction horizon.

 **How It Works**: MPC optimizes a sequence of actions by solving a control problem at each time step, using a model of the environment to predict future states and rewards.

+**Cost Function**: The cost function in MPC involves optimizing a cost function over a prediction horizon, often involving a combination of immediate and future rewards.

 **Example**: Optimizing network traffic routing to prevent congestion and enhance security by predicting future traffic patterns and adjusting routes accordingly.